by Billie Doux

 -- We saw a flashback to an obviously terrified Kerwin entering his Death Row cell for the first time, while Daniel was meditating a bit loudly next door.

--- Since I've seen the first three seasons already, I'll mention that I've noticed repeated water imagery, symbolic baptism, perhaps.
+-- Since I've seen the first three seasons already (don't worry, I won't spoil future episodes in these reviews), I'll mention that I've noticed repeated water imagery, symbolic baptism, perhaps.
 Here, we saw Daniel sitting in the bathtub twice in a state of contemplation, as well as that George/Trey death scene by the river.

 -- Will Daniel work at the tire store?
 It's his family's business, not Ted Senior's, as Ted acknowledged.
 If that business has been supporting two families, shouldn't Daniel be entitled to some of that money?
 How could Teddy Junior pout like that and say he wanted to confront Daniel about not scaring away their customers?